narenderpanwar/certified-kubernetes-administrator-course/osi-model/osi-model.md

-# OSI Model - Workflow
+# OSI Model - Workflo

 1. **Layer 7 - Application Layer**: The user opens their web browser and types "Google.com" into the address bar.
 At this layer, the browser initiates communication with the remote server and makes a request for the web page.
 2. **Layer 6 - Presentation Layer**: The browser formats the request in a way that is understandable by both the client (browser) and the server.
 This layer deals with data translation and encryption if necessary.